 Common Materials:

-- Stone: consists of limestone and marble, selected for long-lasting quality and beauty.
+- Stone: Consists of limestone and marble, selected for long-lasting quality and beauty.

 - Brick: Often used for structural support and as a cost-effective option.